aritchie/blog/input/speaking.md

 Title: Speaking
 ---

+### Speaking Engagements
+Would you like to me speak at your user group, conference, or event - drop me an email [allan.ritchie@gmail.com](mailto:allan.ritchie@gmail.com).
+I love to talk about my open source work, .NET in general, and all of my past experience around that.

+### Past Talks
 Checkout [GitHub](https://github.com/aritchie/talks) for all of my slidedecks and code samples from my talks

 |Event|Talk|Date|Links|
 |-----|----|----|-----|